CUDEN-CLAS/ed/README.md

-# A Custon Entity Demo for Backdrop CMS
+# A Custom Entity Demo for Backdrop CMS

 This repo contains 4 modules that show how to develop custom entities in Backdrop.
 All 4 modules define a `student` entity, and get progressively more complex.